 U films should be set within a positive framework and should offer reassuring counterbalances to any violence, threat or horror.
 If a work is particularly suitable for pre-school children, this will be indicated in the ratings info.

-Do you have news, reviews or comments for 'Frozen II'?
+Do you have a review or comment for 'Frozen II'?

 Highest chart position: 1

 With the box office chart currently on hold until further notice lets take a look at the home entertainment sector where for the second week running Frozen II is the top selling DVD, Blu-ray or streamed film.

 The smash hit follow up to Disneys Frozen was a hit at the UK box office from Mid November 2019 where the film entered the chart at the top until Mid February 2020.

 The animated movie took an amazing £53 Million in the UK and $1.5 Billion globally.

 The Oscar nominated film starring Christian Bale and Matt Damon hit the UK box office in November 2019 when it made number 2.

 It finished it theatrical run in mid December when it had taken just under £6 Million.